Kaion-Official/Kaion-Official/README.md

 - 👋 Hi, I’m @Kaion-Official
 - 👀 I’m interested in coding small and fun python programmes
-- 🌱 I’m currently learning how to build a web browser
+- 🌱 I’m currently learning how to code with perl
-- 💞️ I’m looking to collaborate on python projects that people will find helpful
+- 💞️ I’m looking forward to sharing my code with the world!